gkotian/gkotian.github.io/travels/_posts/2009-10-11-ok-now-what.md

 - Get my finances in order (because I'll have to continue to pay my home loan even when I'm not earning)
 - Plan a tentative route
-- Research about places along the route and choose the one's that simply cannot be missed
+- Research about places along the route and choose the ones that simply cannot be missed
 - Start applying for visas
 - Arrange for all vaccinations needed